Cypress Semiconductor (CY) Q2 2017 Results - Earnings Call Transcript

 Craig M. Hettenbach - Morgan Stanley & Co.
 LLC

 Got it.
 And then any other commentary, Thad, just around kind of the channel?
 You gave kind of the weeks of inventory.
 Just kind of how behavior was as you went through the quarter?
-I know you mentioned lead times there (50:11), but just looking for some context around kind of the cycle and what you're seeing from both distributors and customers.
+I know you mentioned lead times a bit, but just looking for some context around kind of the cycle and what you're seeing from both distributors and customers.

 Michael Balow - Cypress Semiconductor Corp.